iTelescope - T24 - Deep Space - California

 Recommended Maximum Exposure 600 seconds.
 Best results on Binx1.

 T24 is the largest iTelescope system in the Northern Hemisphere.
 Its big, its beautiful.
 Situated under sunny and clear Californian skies deep in the foothills of the Rocky Mountains.

-The Planewave Ascension 200HR mount is so accurate whilst tracking that iTelescope Admin have disabled active guidance, with a corresponding decrease in session setup time when imaging.
+The Planewave Ascension 200HR mount is so accurate whilst tracking that iTelescope Admin have disabled active guidance for exposures under 300 seconds, with a corresponding decrease in session setup time when imaging.
 We recommend exposure of 300 seconds or less on this large system.

 T24 as well as T27 and T31 all use RBI flooding to flush the CCD wells of any residual data from the previous images.